 In addition to the above mentioned ethnicities there are folks whose ancestry can be traced to two or more of these groups.
 Colloquially this mixed-race segment of the population refer to themselves as “fruit salad” (not a pejorative).

-With a population of over 900,000, the country is a mixture of Indians (38%), Fijians (56%), ‘part-Europeans’ (1.7%), Europeans (0.7%), Rotumans (1.4%), Chinese (0.9%) and other Pacific Islanders (1%).
+With a population of over 900,000, the breakdown is: Indo-Fijians (38%), Fijians or iTaukei (56%), ‘part-Europeans’ (1.7%), Europeans (0.7%), Rotumans (1.4%), Chinese (0.9%) and other Pacific Islanders (1%).
 (Note that the term ‘Europeans’ refers to white residents of Fiji, unless specified.)
 The late Fijian statesman Ratu Sukuna spoke of Fiji as a ‘three-legged stool’ requiring the support of Fijians, Indians, Europeans and other races to keep it upright.